 After installing the CloudWatch Agent in the EC2 instances running on Linux, you can easily retrieve the network performance data into the ClouWatch logs.

 There are many metrics available that can be used to watch the performance of the EC2 server through CloudWatch logs.
 A few of them are as below:

 - bw_in_allowance_exceeded/be_out_allowance_exceeded – This gives us an idea about the packets in queued or dropped.
-Both inbound or outbound.
+Both inbound and outbound.

-- conntrack_allowance_exceeded – This gives an idea that the EC2 is not accepting any more connections resulting in packet loss.
+- conntrack_allowance_exceeded – This gives the idea that the EC2 is not accepting any more connections resulting in packet loss.

 3. What Is AWS Certificate Manager?

 AWS Certificate Manager allows you to supply, manage, and enable secure sockets layer (SSL) and transport layer security (TLS) certificates.
 These certificates authenticate your services and devices and allow you to secure your network connections.